-A treat for good behavior reminds your puppy you are not angry, but you are still showing that you’re the one in charge.
+A treat for good behaviour reminds your puppy you are not angry, but you are still showing that you’re the one in charge.

-If your dog doesn’t stop barking completely and lowers their bark to a soft “woof” then lean down and softly say “Good boy/girl” or something that thanks your puppy.
+If your dog doesn’t stop barking completely and lowers its bark to a soft “woof” then lean down and softly say “Good boy/girl” or something that thanks to your puppy.

-To stop Shiba Inu barking it is very important to make sure you thank them and reward them for their good behavior.
+To stop Shiba Inu barking it is very important to make sure you thank them and reward them for their good behaviour.

 What Not To Do

 There are things you should avoid when you are trying to stop Shiba Inu barking from driving you insane.
 Don’t do the following:

 The first thing to avoid is negative reinforcement, which means in order to stop Shiba Inu barking you cannot yell at your dog or reprimand your dog without backing it up with positive reinforcement when they obey.